lcanady/mu-format/README.md

 # mu-format
-A Program that turns pretty formatted MUSHCode into something you can quote to your client.
-It reads and combines different pieces from different files into a single document that you can use to install MUSHCode on your game.
+A Program that turns pretty formatted MUSHCode into something you can quote to your client, mixed with a few extras to speed up your coding flow.

 ## Installation
-The formatter isn't on NPM yet (I want to test it in the wild first), but you can download it from github using the npm tool.
 ```
-npm i -s lcanady/mu-format
+npm i mu-format
 ```
 ## Usage
 There are just a few steps in setting up the formatter.